 All cells in the body, including those in muscle, contain a clock that regulates how cells adapt to changes in the environment and activity across the 24-hour day.
 Muscle cells are more efficient during normal waking hours, the study found.

-“Oxygen and the internal clock are doing a dance together inside muscle cells to produce energy, and the time of day determines how well that dance is synchronized,” said Joseph Bass, MD, PhD, chief and Charles F. Kettering Professor of Endocrinology in the Department of Medicine.
+“Oxygen and the internal clock are doing a dance together inside muscle cells to produce energy, and the time of day determines how well that dance is synchronized,” says Joseph Bass, MD, PhD, a Northwestern Medicine endocrinologist, and chief and Charles F. Kettering Professor of Endocrinology in the Department of Medicine at Northwestern University Feinberg School of Medicine.
 “The capacity for a cell to perform its most important functions, to contract, will vary according to the time of day.”

 More research is needed before the finding can be translated into workout advice.

-“We’re not saying we can tell athletes when they should work out,” said Bass, who is also a member of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+“We’re not saying we can tell athletes when they should work out,” says Dr. Bass, who is also a member of Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 “But in the future, perhaps, you may be able to take advantage of these insights to optimize muscle function.”

 Clara Bien Peek, PhD, the first author and a research assistant professor of Medicine in the Division of Endocrinology, spearheaded the work on muscle and timing.